-The best way to make your ice cream double the chocolatey goodness is to cover it in chunks of your favorite chocolate candy bar or douse it in fudgey chocolate sauce.
+The best way to make your ice cream double the chocolatey goodness is to cover it with chunks of your favorite candy bar or douse it in chocolate sauce.
 Double the chocolate, double the fun.

 Fix yourself a dessert-themed cocktail